TheArturthur/CoppermindScraper/Cosmere/Nahel bond.md

 |[[Navani\|Navani]]|[[Bondsmith\|Bondsmith]]|*unique*|The [[Sibling\|Sibling]]|

 ## Trivia
 The word "Nahel" is a Rosharan word that means "the bond to divinity", while the word "bond" was added to the term to avoid confusing readers.
+Assuming the Luhel bond comes from the same root, it can be assumed that the root *-hel* indicates a bond to something, and *na-* relates to divinity.

 https://coppermind.net/wiki/Nahel